xamarin/Monkey.BluetoothLE/README.md

 [image of robot]

-The best way to get started with Xamarin.Labs Robotics is to build a robot!
+The best way to get started with Monkey.Robotics is to build a robot!
 Check out our [Getting Started guides](https://github.com/xamarin/Xamarin.Robotics/tree/master/Getting%20Started) for step by step instructions on how to do just that.

 # Authors
 Bryan Costanich, Frank Krueger, Craig Dunn, David Karlas, Oleg Rakhmatulin